cowmonk/musllvm/README.md

+# MUSLLVM

+A simple make build system to make a pure musl clang/llvm toolchain.
+Targeting x86_64.

-# musllvm
+# Credits

-A pure LLVM/Clang cross compiler toolchain targeting musl C
+* [Chimera linux](https://chimera-linux.org) - Majority of patches are sourced from chimera linux.